 Note: Test the paint on a patch of your tub to ensure that your food coloring does not stain – and have fun! <–We have never had a problem, but don’t want you to be sad!

 - 1 Cup of Dish Detergent or liquid soap*

 - 1/2 Cup of boiling water

 - Food Coloring (liquid kind is best)

-I used the antibacterial scented hand soap, but whatever you use, know your kids will coat themselves with it – so be sure to pick something you know they don’t have a reaction to.
+*I use antibacterial scented hand soap when making this recipe with liquid soap.
+Whatever you use, know your kids will coat themselves with it – so be sure to pick something you know they don’t have a reaction to.

 Add the soap and mix until there are no chunks.